isomerpages/singhealth-gkps/_practices/Practices for WPSD.md

 * Empower patients and families to be actively involved in their own health care and in the improvement of safety of health care.
 * Advocate urgent action on patient and family engagement, aligned with the Global Patient Safety Action Plan 2021–2030, to be taken by all partners.

+Share your practices that that are aligned to the respective theme of each World Patient Safety Day.
+Submitted practices will be reviewed by the IAG and shared with the global patient safety network:

 ##### **1. [Share](https://for.sg/wpsd-practices) practices for 2023 World Patient Safety Day "Engaging patients for patient safety"**
 ###### 2. [Share](https://form.gov.sg/64e0161bc98c410011aaf0e7) practices for 2022 World Patient Safety Day "Medication Safety"